Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Mixed surfaces

-\begin{Prop} The mixed Pham-Brieskorn surfaces of types (1) and (3) are preserved under outer bi-Lipschitz equivalence. \end{Prop} \begin{proof} From Proposition \ref{l17}, surfaces of types (1) or (3) are not normally embedded and their tangent cones have distinct dimensions.
-Therefore, the statement follows from Theorem \ref{tsam}. \end{proof} In general, there is no geometric relation with respect to the outer metric between mixed surfaces and their topological normal forms, as shown in the next corollary. \begin{Cor} Let $\Vab$ be a purely mixed Pham-Brieskorn surface such that: \begin{enumerate} \item $a_{1} = a_{2}$ and $a_{1} + 2b_{1} < a_{2} + 2b_{2}$; or \item $a_{1} < a_{2}$ and $a_{1} + 2b_{1} = a_{2} + 2b_{2}$. \end{enumerate} Then $\Vab$ is not outer bi-Lipschitz equivalent to its topological normal form $\Va$. \end{Cor}
+\begin{Prop} Under the hypothesis on surfaces of type (1) in Proposition \ref{l17}, the mixed Pham-Brieskorn surfaces of types (1) and (3) are preserved under outer bi-Lipschitz equivalence. \end{Prop} \begin{proof} Let $\Vab, \Vcd$ be mixed Pham-Brieskorn surfaces, where $\Vab$ is of type (1).
+If $\Vab$ and $\Vcd$ are outer bi-Lipschitz equivalent, then the non-normal embedding property is preserved.
+This implies that $\Vcd$ is of type (1), (3), or of type (4) with $c_{2} \ge 2$.
+Since the tangent cones of mixed surfaces of types (1) and (3) have distinct dimensions and $\Vab\setminus\{0\}$ would have more than one component in the second case, $\Vcd$ is also of type (1).
+The same reasoning applies if $\Vab$ is of type (3) and we conclude. \end{proof} In general, there is no geometric relation with respect to the outer metric between mixed surfaces and their topological normal forms, as shown in the next corollary. \begin{Cor} Under the hypothesis on surfaces of type (1) in Proposition \ref{l17}, let $\Vab$ be a mixed Pham-Brieskorn surface with $b_{1}, b_{2} \neq 0$.
+Suppose that: \begin{enumerate} \item $a_{1} = a_{2}$ and $\muab > 1$; or \item $a_{1} < a_{2}$ and $\muab = 1$. \end{enumerate} Then $\Vab$ is not outer bi-Lipschitz equivalent to its topological normal form $\Va$. \end{Cor}